motetpaper/kbdate-sh/README.md

 gzip $(find kbdate -type f -name kbdate.1)
 ```

-This is the structure of the repo at this point: Notice how the files change, but the structure stays the same.
+This is the structure of the repo at this point:
 ```
 kbdate
 ├── DEBIAN